utah-cs4470-sp23/class/assignment4/README.md

 ## Debugging Assembly

-*This will be a challenging assignment.* One of the biggest challenges during code generation is debugging the emittted assembly language.
+*This will be a challenging assignment.* One of the biggest challenges during code generation is debugging the emitted assembly language.
 We offer the following suggestions:

 **Time**: Plan on spending a lot of time debugging.
 Start very early